lukasustrnul/MatchMass/README.md

 The online tool for matching experimental and theoretical m/z values was developed during the chemical research focused to study mechanism of macrocyclization reactions.

 All the details are explained in the app itself and can be found at:

+Main application file in the repository is MatchMass.py.
+Other files contains additional content and data.